 Darlington Lecture Association (DLA) celebrates its 137th year with a season of eight lectures about travel, art, ancient Egypt and more.
 Lectures take place from September to April, usually second Monday of each month, at Carmel RC College, The Headlands, Darlington DL3 8RP.

-13th January 2020: ‘Picasso and Matisse – the Best of Friendly Rivals’ (pictured) by Ray Warburton
+Next event is on 13th January 2020: ‘Picasso and Matisse – the Best of Friendly Rivals’ (pictured) by Picasso and Matisse, a creative rivalry.
+Tate Britain art historian Ray Warburton details the artists’ creative rivalry and how it influenced their work for decades.

 10th February 2020: ‘The Chelsea Flower Show’